-7. Do all workshops and seminars need to be taken within the 12-month period?
+7. Do all workshops and webinars need to be taken within the 12-month period?

 Yes, ECHO is strategically scheduled to build a strong entrepreneurial knowledge base for its participants.
 Thus, all modules have to be completed within the scheduled period.